nortxort/nortbot/COMMANDS.md

 The default prefix `!` for commands can be changed within the config.ini file.
 The prefix will be refereed to as `[p]` in this document.

 Commands will only be enabled, if the bot is using a moderator account.
-Also, commands work both by private and public chat message, unless otherwise stated.
+Also, commands work both by private and public chat message.

 *Commands marked with  * are private message commands only.*